 One of the most unique professional development programs they offer is the option to get matched with an accountability partner.
 Once you’re matched, your partner can help you reach your professional goals.
-The fee to join this association is low, at $37 per month.
+Currently, there is a waitlist to join The Female Entrepreneur Association.

-The Ladies Who Launch aim to inspire female entrepreneurs.
+The Ladies Who Launch aim to inspire female entrepreneurs to grow personally and professionally.
 It was created during a time when very little attention was being paid to women in business.
 Ladies Who Launch has now grown to over 100,000 women and offers free events, workshops, and resources.

 The site also includes free templates for business plans and contractor agreements.

 Founded in 1979, the Office of Women’s Business Ownership was created by U.S. Small Business Administration.
 This program aims to help women entrepreneurs foster business development, particularly if they’re facing economic issues.